 Advance quality through collaboration and engagement of our teams* to improve personal practice and contribute to collective improvements in practice at all levels of health care systems.

 Apply the science of improvement, incorporating various forms of data, to improve practice effectiveness and the quality of care with a focus on improved equity, safety and patient engagement.

 Citation: Navsheer Gill, Patricia O’Brien, Melissa Witty, Noor Ramji, Carly Schenker, Susanna Fung, Zoe Wong, Colin Siu, Tara Kiran.
 Improving quality in primary care: an educational series for faculty and teachers.
 Quality and Innovation Program, Department of Family and Community Medicine, University of Toronto; Toronto, Canada, 2021.

 Acknowledgement: We would like to acknowledge Dr. Philip Ellison whose leadership enabled the design, development, and implementation of the inaugural quality improvement curriculum in 2011.
 Dr. Ellison’s vision of ‘advancing family medicine by living a quality culture’ continues to inspire our Program’s efforts to educate learners to improve quality in primary care.

-A special thank you is offered to Ms. Olivia Neale for curriculum design and technical guidance; to Ms. Dana Arafeh, Dr. Noah Ivers, Dr. Ritika Goel, Dr. Thuynga Pham, Dr. John Maxted, and Dr. Margarita Lam-Antoniades for guidance on selecting and integrating content and references for the patient engagement, measuring for system performance, improving equity and patient safety e-modules; to Mr. Alexander Zsager for sharing the patient perspective; and to Ms. Kirsten Eldridge for managing the many processes that comprise the development of a virtual curriculum.
+A special thank you is offered to Ms. Olivia Neale for curriculum design and technical guidance; to Ms. Dana Arafeh, Dr. Noah Ivers, Dr. Ritika Goel, Dr. Thuynga Pham, Dr. John Maxted, and Dr. Margarita Lam-Antoniades for guidance on selecting and integrating content and references for the patient engagement, measuring for system performance, improving equity and patient safety e-modules; to Mr. Alexander Zsager for sharing the patient perspective; and to Ms. Marisa Schwartz for managing the many processes that comprise the development of a virtual curriculum.